Retinal

 Retinal (also known as retinaldehyde) is a polyene chromophore.
-Retinal, bound to proteins called opsins, is the chemical basis of visual phototransduction, the light-detection stage of visual perception (vision).
+It binds to opsin proteins and forms the chemical basis of visual phototransduction, the light-detection stage of visual perception (vision).

 Some microorganisms use retinal to convert light into metabolic energy.
 One study suggests that approximately three billion years ago, most living organisms on Earth used retinal, rather than chlorophyll, to convert sunlight into energy.
 Because retinal absorbs mostly green light and transmits purple light, this gave rise to the Purple Earth hypothesis.

 Retinal itself is considered to be a form of vitamin A when eaten by an animal.
 There are many forms of vitamin A, all of which are converted to retinal, which cannot be made without them.
 The number of different molecules that can be converted to retinal varies from species to species.
 Retinal was originally called retinene, and was renamed after it was discovered to be vitamin A aldehyde.

-Vertebrate animals ingest retinal directly from meat, or they produce retinal from carotenoids – either from α-carotene or β-carotene – both of which are carotenes.
+Vertebrate animals ingest retinal directly from meat, or they produce retinal from carotenoidseither from α-carotene or β-caroteneboth of which are carotenes.
 They also produce it from β-cryptoxanthin, a type of xanthophyll.
 These carotenoids must be obtained from plants or other photosynthetic organisms.
 No other carotenoids can be converted by animals to retinal.
 Some carnivores cannot convert any carotenoids at all.
-The other main forms of vitamin A – retinol and a partially active form, retinoic acid – may both be produced from retinal.
+The other main forms of vitamin Aretinol and a partially active form, retinoic acidmay both be produced from retinal.

 Invertebrates such as insects and squid use hydroxylated forms of retinal in their visual systems, which derive from conversion from other xanthophylls.